dm9gp/flip-flop/README.md

 2x 100 kOhm resistors;
 2x BC547 transistors;

-You will also need print yourself or have the circuit board printed for you for a fee, for example by uploading the .fzz file to https://aisler.net/
+you will also need print yourself or have the circuit board printed for you for a fee, for example by uploading the .fzz file to https://aisler.net/

 Q1 and Q2 are the BC547 transitor.